floragunncom/search-guard-docs/_content/_howto/addendum_c_tls_primer.md

 * Nobody can tamper with the traffic.
 * Only trusted nodes can join your cluster.

-Search Guard supports OpenSSL for improved performance and the most modern cipher suites.

 ## TLS in a nutshell

 TLS (aka SSLv3) is a cryptographic protocol to secure the communication over a computer network.
 It uses **symmetric encryption** to encrypt the transmitted data, by negotiating a **unique secret** at the start of any **TLS session** between two participating parties.
 It uses **public key cryptography** to authenticate the identity of the participating parties.